If you have any questions regarding your student and what is listed, email admin@blackboxtheatreco.com.

 Reeling from her sisters' death, Beth suddenly finds herself journeying through a world suspiciously resembling the film 'The Wizard of Oz.'
 But with the yellow brick road sold to foreign investors after a financial meltdown, the Scarecrow reveling in his ignorant bliss, the Cowardly Lion acting like a paranoid sociopath, and the Tin Man embracing his emotional numbness, Beth wonders what role she plays in this classic story gone awry.

 Your student must bring their lunch every day.
-Performances will be on 7/10 at 7pm and 7/11 at 11am.
+Performances will be on 7/10 at 7:15pm and 7/11 at 11:15am.
 16 spots available.
+Each student will receive two complimentary tickets.

 You don’t have to be an actor to jump in—this experience takes students behind the scenes and into the full Hollywood process.